metamesh/metamesh.org/contact.md

 We adhere to a [Code of Conduct](https://github.com/pittmesh/governance/blob/master/code-of-conduct.markdown) that governs how we interact with each other and our community.

+## Mailing list

+Our mailing list traffic is pretty low, and is only used for major announcements.

+{% convert_include mailchimp.haml %}

 ## Donations

 While we prefer to help interested people set up nodes to connect to [PittMesh](http://www.pittmesh.net), we